-A Caring Hand Foundation for Pregnant Teens Inc. is an Nationwide non profit 501c3 organization that uplifts and empower your mothers regardless of race or religion.
+A Caring Hand Foundation for Pregnant Teens Inc. is a Nationwide non-profit 501c3 organization that uplifts and empower your mothers regardless of race or religion.
 Founded in 2012, ACH is the vision of Connie Harris-Williams, a former teenage mother who has invested into the lives of pregnant teens and used her formative experience to create an organization that uplifts and empowers young mothers to make positive changes in their lives by providing personal mentoring, education guidance, financial assistance, and support group activities.
 We strongly believe that if you uplift and enhance the life of a teenage mother you will positively impact generations to come.

 Your decision to partner with us will change a young woman’s life, her family, and her community forever.